yogesh-studypad/cocos-docs/manual/framework/html5/v3/cc-actions/en.md

 ### Refactor ease actions design ###

 The ease actions are actually decorative actions, they must be attached with target actions and can't be used individually.
-All useful codes of the cc.ActionEase and its subclasses are in update functions, so they don't need to inherit from `cc.ActionInterval`, and could be wrapped into a object that provide an `easing` function to change the delta time.
+All useful codes of the cc.ActionEase and its subclasses are in update functions, so they don't need to inherit from `cc.ActionInterval`, and could be wrapped into an object that provide an `easing` function to change the delta time.

 We added a function `easing` to `cc.ActionInterval`, it can be receive one ore more ease objects.